-Study examines Medicaid drug selection committees, potential conflicts of interestFebruary 11th, 2013 in Health /
+Study examines Medicaid drug selection committees, potential conflicts of interestFebruary 11, 2013 in Medicine & Health / Health

 An analysis of policy documents from Medicaid programs, suggests that current policies to manage conflicts of interest (COIs) of members of Medicaid drug selection committees are not transparent and vary widely, according to a report published Online First by JAMA Internal Medicine, a JAMA Network publication.